-All of the research on preschool aged children shows that most of their learning is done through play.
+All the research on preschool-aged children shows that most of their learning is done through play.
 This is why so many teachers value the use of manipulatives and sensory play when teaching math and literacy skills.
-This is also why the classroom is so heavy on dramatic play and other imagination building toys.
+This is also why the classroom is so heavy on dramatic play and other imagination-building toys.

 Did you know that the basic set of blocks actually has a special function in the classroom?
 One of the most basic toys is one that should be found in each and every classroom across the globe.
 This simple toy is one that can help a child to develop tons of essential skills.

 When kids play with toy blocks they develop problem-solving skills.
 They have to visualize what it is that they want to build and then develop a plan to achieve that goal.

 They help to develop and reinforce many of the basic math concepts that students should learn.
 From basic shape recognition to understanding symmetry and balance, children strengthen and develop these concepts as they are playing with them.

 Any time that children are working on stacking or building different items, they are developing their motor skills.
 Motor skills are an important part of the child’s development.
 In fact, they will continue to develop these skills into upper elementary.